What is underwriting for Life Insurance

-This post explains in more detail the process the industry calls ‘underwriting’, a term that describes the risk assessment for a person who applies for life insurance.
+Confused about what underwriting is and what it means for your life insurance policy?
+This article explains in more detail the process the industry calls ‘underwriting’, a term that describes the risk assessment for a person who applies for life insurance.

 Before we explain underwriting, let’s first briefly look at the concept of life insurance in terms of it being about a two-way promise, and what the premiums are used for.

 Life insurance is highly regulated to ensure that life insurers meet their obligations and promises in accordance with the contracts they enter into with customers.